phpearth/PHP.earth/get-involved.md

 # Get Involved

 Get involved and give something back to the community.
-We really appreciate your help.

 ## How Can You Help?

-### Share Your Knowledge in the Group
+### Share your knowledge

 Helping others and sharing quality PHP content in our [Facebook group](https://www.facebook.com/groups/2204685680/) is respectful and awesome contribution to the PHP community.

-### Contribute to Open Source Projects
+### Contribute to open source projects

 Contributing to open source projects is awesome, altruistic and is changing this world.
 It can and should be first of all fun but it requires also lots of